Moruya Micro-forest – coming 2022-2023

 Holt Community Micro-forest

-The Landscape Plan includes a native micro-forest, a pollinator patch, water harvesting and nature play.
+Our plan includes a native micro-forest, pollinator patches and water harvesting.
 A Food Forest will be planted in the Boyle St Park.
+The volunteer leader of the Holt Micro-forest is Jennifer Bardsley.

 The Climate Factory partnered with the Molonglo Conservation Group to plant a micro-forest in Lyneham.
 This project was sponsored by Alicia Payne MP via a Federal Government Grant.